scionproto/scion/doc/ColibriDesign.rst

    per-packet MAC.

 TODO Question: how is `G` sending back the packet with the per-packet MAC schema?
+Proposed: use HVF only when C=0, and static MACs when C=1.
+This should be okay, as every request comes source authenticated with DRKey, and stops at every COLIBRI service.

 TODO Question: we want to have reliable communication between services.
 This means using quic for the communication.
 Will it work okay?